Hyundai raises hydrogen game as new trucks roll into Europe

 Other companies have also chosen to put fuel cell technology second.

-Traton, the truck division of Volkswagen, recently said that only the battery route had been chosen by its MAN and Scania units.
+Traton (8TRA.DE), the truck division of Volkswagen (VOWG_p.DE), recently said that only the battery route had been chosen by its MAN (MANG.DE) and Scania units.

 "Hydrogen trucks have a decisive disadvantage.
 Only a quarter of the original energy goes into propulsion, three quarters are lost through conversion," Traton CEO Matthias Gruendler and alternative drivetrains specialist Andreas Kammel wrote in a column in newspaper Handelsblatt.